asvskartheek/loan_approval_prediction/README.md

 - Identified key features: 4 categorical columns (e.g., 'person_home_ownership', 'loan_intent') and 7 numerical columns (e.g., 'person_age', 'loan_amnt') that are likely to influence the target variable 'loan_status'.
 - Established 'loan_status' as our target column for prediction, indicating this is a binary classification problem (loan approval or rejection).

+NOTE: 0 in the target column, loan_status indicates that the loan is approved.
+[SOURCE](https://www.kaggle.com/competitions/playground-series-s4e10/discussion/536981)

 ## Performance Tracker

 | Submission File | Date & Time | CV ROC_AUC | Public Score |